Diversification

 A new approach to building a portfolio

 Using the components of the S&P 500 Index, we investigate an alternative, process-driven methodology for index construction and optimization called Diversification Weighting.
 We find that when reconstituting the S&P 500 universe from January 1996 through May 2014, using Diversification Optimization, we achieved annualized outperformance of 427 basis points against the capital-weighted benchmark, and achieved favorable results when compared against other weighted approaches applied to the same investments universe.
-We also introduce diversification measurement for the purpose of context and clarity underpinning Diversification Optimization.
+We also introduce diversification measurement for context and clarity underpinning Diversification Optimization.

 2023 Update and Revision:

-In May 2023, this research was updated through April 4th 2023.
+In May 2023, this research was updated through April 4th, 2023.
 We have left all of the text the same, including any references to performance in the text.
 However, the majority of the charts and graphics have been updated.
 Notes on the update and revision are available on request.
-This brings the analysis to 27 years and the performance of the Diversification Weighted Strategy outperforming the Capitalization weighted strategy by 3.83% per year, net estimated fees and expenses.
+This brings the analysis to 27 years and the performance of the Diversification Weighted Strategy outperforms the Capitalization weighted strategy by 3.83% per year, net estimated fees and expenses.

 Overview